lv8pv/kickstart-modular.nvim/README.md

 { import = 'custom.plugins' },
 ```

-All changes and additions to the original repos are done by adding files to the `lua/custom/pluggins/` directory.
-Where
+All my changes in this repos are done by only adding files to the `lua/custom/pluggins/` directory.
+Where all files
-all files there have comments that explain what I have added and why.
-By doing changes like this, I'm hoping that
+there have comments that explain what I have added and why.

+By doing changes like this, I'm hoping that when an updates to the original repo I forked.
+Could easily be added to this
+fork and only disturbing files we have not changed.
+This because it is promised in the documentation that changes are
-eventual updates to the original repo can be as it promises never to change anything in the `lua/custom/pluggins/`
+never to change anything in the `lua/custom/pluggins/` directory.
-directory.

 ## Plugins added in this fork
 The following plugins have been added to *kickstarter-modular* in this fork.